 Sometimes we have to Shorten a Vertical to make it more practical.

-A Longer Vertical, like a 5/8 wave, may give better performance.
+A Longer Vertical, may give better performance.

 Ground Characteristics in the area around the antenna have a large effect on performance at low angles of radiation.